Santal people: Religion

 The Santal creation story holds that originally the world was water, and Marang Buru and some lesser deities were the only inhabitants.
 When some spirits requested permission to make humans, Marang Buru asked Malan Budhi to create the human bodies.
 When she had finally succeeded, she was told by Marang Buru to use the human spirits that were high on the rafters of his hut.
 She could not reach the human spirit, and took the bird spirit instead.
 When Marang Buru integrated the spirits with the bodies, they flew away and asked for a place to build a nest.
 Marang Buru could not get anyone else to bring land to the surface, and so the tortoise volunteered and pushed the Earth onto his back.
 The birds then gave birth to a boy and a girl called Pilchu Haram and Pilchu Budhi.
 These two had seven sons and seven daughters, but the couple soon had a quarrel and separated.
 Pilchu Haram and his sons became great hunters, and on a time came upon the daughters, who had become maidens and were unrecognisable.
-They became introduced and made love.
+They became introduced and had sex.
 Looking for his sons, Pilchu Haram discovered an old woman and asked for fire, and upon talking to her more, he discovered his wife and reconciled with her.
 Another version tells how Pilchu Budhi was in fact in tears at her daughters' disappearance, but Marang Buru reassured her that they were all safe and brought her to reconcile with her husband.
 When their sons found out they had married their sisters, they were very angry and would have killed their parents if Marang Buru had not hidden them in a cave, where they stayed for the rest of their days.
 The children of these seven couples became the progenitors of the Santal clans.

 A characteristic feature of a Santal village is a sacred grove (known as Jaher) on the edge of the village where many spirits live and where a series of annual festivals take place.
 This grove is set aside in the founding of the village and left undisturbed except at times of festival.
 Inside is set a series of natural (uncut) stones which represent the bongas, but are not substitutes except during festival.
 The Majhi Than, a raised mound of earth covered with a thatched roof outside the headman's house, is where the Majhi's ancestors' spirits live.
 During the summer, a jug of water is placed there so the spirits can drink.
 Here the most important decisions of the village are made, including judgements.